 - Only the dean of the college in which students are seeking readmission may readmit students on academic suspension from UH.
-Only the Assistant Vice Provost of Exploratory Studies at UH may readmit students who have not declared a major.
+Only the Assistant Vice Provost of Undergraduate Student Success may readmit students to Exploratory Studies.

 - Readmission from academic suspension is neither automatic nor guaranteed.
 Students seeking readmission must reapply to the university using the Apply Texas Application (ATA) and must pay the required application fee.

 Students must also appeal to the dean of the college in which they wish to earn their degrees in accordance with the college’s policies and procedures pertaining to readmission from academic suspension.
 Colleges may have different appeal processes.
 Therefore, students seeking readmission should consult the appropriate college section in this catalog or request information from the office of the academic dean for specific college requirements.